 Ranking clusters

 In order to select the most interesting and useful clusters which could encode a compound with antibiotic activity, we developed a scoring scheme based on (1) distance, (2) presence of a “housekeeping” copy, (3) coevolution score, (4) presence of close homologs, and (5) ubiquity of the target, which attributed a score between 0 and 70 to each cluster and ranked them based on this score.
 The scoring scheme is described in Table S1.
 As expected, most clusters from the positive set ranked high (Table S2) with scores between 40 and 70, except for kalimantacin/batumin, which received a score of 15 because of the (1) further distance of the self-resistance gene from the proximal KS; (2) the lack of a housekeeping copy within the NCBI record; and (3) lack of homologs in other microorganisms.
 We listed the top–ranking orphan clusters in Table 3.

+ARTS comparison?

+Most clusters not highly ranked by ARTS, because they are not from Antibacterial native host.
+ARTS could only be used to tell what is the reference copy number of the putative self-resistance gene (compared to a reference number for Actinobacterial species) and whether the putative gene is a core or essential gene.

 Type I PKS catalog application

 Our approach for searching type I PKS clusters harboring a putative self-resistance gene identified a total of 150 non-redundant PKSs and PKS/NRPS hybrids.
 Of them, we detected all characterized type I PKS clusters that harbor a self-resistance variant of the target and mapped them on the phylogenetic tree of KS domains proximal to those genes (Figure 2).
 This phylogenetic map provides the opportunity to either study structural analogs of known clusters, or explore orphan clusters for which the molecular structures of the encoded compounds are not known.
 Approximately 9% of these gene clusters encode a known natural product (TODO: map all known gene clusters on tree, not just the ones with a self-resistance gene); the rest are orphan PKS clusters with no known compound.
 Several clades lack any characterized cluster and could represent PKSs encoding new classes of polyketide antibiotics.
 For example, the Ile-tRNA inhibibor mupirocin belongs to a clade different that the one harboring most of the identified Ile-tRNA-synthetase-harboring clusters, which could encode a novel class of Ile-tRNA inhibitor.
 Similarly, a group of BGCs encode beta proteasome, even though their proximal KS domains are not similar in sequence to that of salinosporamide synthase.
 They could produce a new class of beta proteasomal inhibitors.
 Furthermore, we have identified several homologs of thiolactomycin and thiotetramide BGCs (Figure S1), which could be producing their analogs.
-Moreover, there are several clusters which harbor putative self-resistance proteins such as Gyrase B and Elongation factor Tu and DNA polymerase sliding clamp, which were not previously reported as self-resistance genes in type I PKS clusters.
+Moreover, there are several clusters which harbor putative self-resistance genes encoding Gyrase B, Elongation factor Tu, and DNA polymerase sliding clamp, which were not previously reported as self-resistance genes in type I PKS clusters.
 Moreover, ranking of the discovered clusters should aid the prioritization of useful and biologically active natural products and should guide the refactoring of these biosynthetic gene clusters in tractable heterologous hosts.
 Clusters from non-actinobacterial origin, such as from Proteobacteria and Firmicutes, are attractive for expression in tractable non-actinobacterial heterologous hosts, such as E. coli or B. subtilis, respectively.

 Most importantly, our approach provides hypotheses about the potential function and mechanism of action of the encoded compounds of all identified BGCs and could provide a useful resource for antibiotic discovery.